How to make a plan: step by step for everything from one day to all life

 How to make a plan to succeed

 The approach I want to discuss is suitable for a wide variety of cases.
-It doesn’t matter whether you want to learn how to make a business plan step by step or a 5-year plan.
-This guide will come in handy.

-Before we start, let’s assume you have a big dream that can’t come true overnight or you need to prepare a plan for your team to deliver a product on time.
+Before we start, let's assume you have a big dream that can't come true overnight, or you need to prepare a plan for your team to deliver a product on time.
 Our main task is definitely creating an effective plan.
 However, our side task is creating a plan that will be comfortable for people who will stick to it.
-So, let’s do it together.
+So, let's do it together.

 1. Define your goal and motivation